Can People with Diabetes Get LASIK Surgery?

 The risk of LASIK complications is increased for people with diabetes, but that doesn’t mean they have to rule out the surgery entirely.

 LASIK is a proven solution for a wide range of vision ailments, but, when the procedure was first developed many years ago, doctors were hesitant to use it to treat patients with diabetes.
 Luckily, times have changed somewhat.
-LASIK is now thought to be an excellent option for many people with diabetes, as long as their blood sugar is well-managed and they don’t suffer from severe diabetic retinopathy.
+LASIK is now thought to be one of the safest options for many people with diabetes, as long as their blood sugar is well-managed and they don’t suffer from severe diabetic retinopathy.

 LASIK is one of America’s most common surgical procedures, and recovery time is typically under 48 hours — it’s usually a simple, in-and-out procedure.
 However, people with diabetes need to be more careful when they’re considering getting LASIK, as the condition can make some aspects of surgery more complex.